McLargo/mkdown-docs/docs/programming/django.md

 New folder is created.
 It contains basic schema:

 `<app>/views.py`
     represents the controller.
-One function per view. get data, processed it, and render template if needed
+One function per view.
+    Get data, processed it, and render template if needed.

 `<app>/urls.py`
     where url is mapped to corresponding function in views file

 `<app>/models.py`
     represent the models.
 Django use an ORM, that means, tables and database corresponds to Model classes.

 Add app configuration to `project/settings.py`: